After the Layoff - Communicating with Remaining Staff

 Talking with the Employees Not Receiving Notification Letters

 • Be concise, but complete.
 Prepare talking points.
-Being prepared will ensure you are being responsible the the information you are communicating, and help build faith with your employees about the decision making
+Being prepared will ensure you are being responsible for the information you are communicating, and help build faith with your employees about the decision making process.

 • Briefly describe the circumstances leading up to the decision and the decision-making process.